Back to deakin.edu.au

 Study a Phd with us

-Become a leader in your field, advance your career and make a positive impact when you study a research degree or PhD at the Alfred Deakin Institute for Citizenship and Globalisation.
+Become a leader in your field, advance your career and make a positive impact when you study a research degree at the Alfred Deakin Institute for Citizenship and Globalisation.
 You’ll work alongside some of the world’s best researchers, with unique access to facilities that no other university can offer.

-Why study a PhD scholarship with us?
+Why study with us?

-The Alfred Deakin Institute (ADI) fosters the study of complex social problems from diverse academic perspectives in a vibrant research environment that supports excellence, innovation, and collaboration.
+The Alfred Deakin Institute for Citizenship and Globalisation (ADI) fosters the study of complex social problems from diverse academic perspectives in a vibrant research environment that supports excellence, innovation and collaboration.
 Our institute offers a rich program of both theoretical and applied research.

 We support our members through mentoring and training schemes, helping to develop career pathways for early-career researchers and doctoral students.
 We embrace new ways of thinking about and studying social phenomena, drawing our membership from diverse disciplines and areas of study.
 We are committed to leading high-impact knowledge creation that has a meaningful and measurable effect on lived human experiences.